BabyKangaroo117/Frugl-APP/LivingDocument.md

 # Continuous Integration
 ### The Frugl Application

+#### Test Automation Infrastructure
+Given that we have a large group with a shared repository, github actions seemed like the best all around resource for our CI for the following reasons:
+- Automatic Test Runs executed when specific conditions are met (pushes, pull requests, etc.)
+- report generation (stores the output of the test functions within xml files for easy reading and catalogging)
+- Distributed Computing: we are able to divide functions that wed like to run into different yml "jobs".
+These jobs may be hosted on a swarm of github computers allowing us to execute the jobs concurrently
+- master branch saftey: if a test fails, github automatically reverts the master branch effectively blocking the push with incorrect code from breaknig the project.

+#### Actions Triggered
+a build is triggered (at this moment) when a push occurs on the WritingTests branch.
+This Triggers:
+- The machine running our CI to check the cache for precompiled dependencies
+- install dependencies that were not found
+- build the gradle and project
+- run tests for the util functions SignUpUtilTest and LoginUtilTest
+- generate a report and save it in the "artifacts" section of github actions
+- close the project

+#### Alternate Services
+##### Travis CI
+- this was probably one of the best other options.
+It supported many of the pros that github actions had and could even be run within a docker environment.
+It seems like github (with the power and might of Microsoft behind it) can simply take whatever Travis is doing and pump crazy amounts of money in to do it better.
+Its likely that with Githubs larger pool of servers, we'll have more computational time available to our repository.
+In fact, travis doesnt offer free CI to non-open source (public repositories).

 ### The Frugl API
 #### The Service
 - The service used for continuous integration is Azure pipelines, and it has plenty of built in features to help with automation.